 These Miracle Skincare Ingredients Are Already In Your Kitchen

 Turmeric is an anti-aging and antibacterial powerhouse, while the chemical that gives turmeric its bright yellow color, curcumin, has antimicrobial properties, which can even help fight P.acnes bacteria.
-Turmeric also has oil controlling properties that help reduce excess sebum, while the fatty acids and phytosterols will also help regulate oil production.
+Turmeric also has oil-balancing properties that help keep excess sebum at bay, while the fatty acids and phytosterols will also help regulate oil production.
 The curcumin is also great for brightening, helping to leave your complexion super radiant.

 Turmeric and Milk Facemask

 Mix 2 tablespoons of flour with 1 teaspoon of turmeric, then add 3 tablespoons of milk, so it forms a paste.
 Lastly, add a couple of drops of honey.
 Once combined, apply to your face with a brush, leave it on for 15 minutes, and then wash it off with warm water.

 Honey is basically a miracle ointment as it can help with so many skin concerns.
 Firstly, it’s super hydrating as it’s a natural humectant, which means it can draw moisture from the air into your skin.
 It has also antibacterial and anti-inflammatory properties too, which can help improve pimple-inducing bacteria while soothing irritation.
 Honey even contains enzymes that’ll act as a natural exfoliator, helping to remove impurities from your skin.
 Try simply applying a thin, even layer to your skin and wash it off 20 minutes later with warm water.
 Do it two or three times a week – your skin will feel incredibly soft afterward!
 We also love to add a layer of honey to our lips at night if they’re particularly dry – it’s so soothing and nourishing!